Ricfried, Count of Betuwe

-Ricfried was a 9th and 10th century count in Betuwe (Batavia) now in the Netherlands, and possibly also some neighboring areas such as the Duffelgau, now in Germany.
-He was ancestor of a family referred to as the "Balderics" because it included several powerful bishops of this name.
-It is also proposed by historians such as Leon Vanderkindere that he is probably ancestor of the Counts of Loon (Looz) in modern Belgian Limburg.
+Ricfried was a 9th and 10th century count in Betuwe (Batavia) now in the Netherlands, possibly into parts of the Rhineland now in Germany.

+Historians sometimes refer to his family as the "Balderics" because both his son and grandson were bishops named Balderic.
+Partly for this reason it has been proposed by historians such as Leon Vanderkindere that he may be an ancestor of the Counts of Loon (Looz) in modern Belgian Limburg, because this family also included a bishop named Balderic.

 Life

 He was mentioned in an 897 charter by Zwentibold, King of Lotharingia, as a Count with possessions in Betuwe.

 He was also known as Count Dodo (comitatu Dodonis), his memorial calling him "Ricfridus hoc nomine Dodo vocatus … comes".
 The memorial names presul Baldricus … preses Rodolphus … victor Yrimfredus pariterque comes Nevelongus [prelate Balderic, governor Rudolph, victor Ehrenfried and count Nebelung] as his children.
 Virtually all that we know about Ricfried is based on this memorial and the one charter which mentions him.

 The biography of Bishop Balderic I of Utrecht states that “he was the son of Count Ricfried in the Betuwe, who expelled the Vikings from Utrecht, after which Balderic, who like his immediate predecessors had resided in Deventer, was able to move the bishopric back to Utrecht.”
-Balderic is also identified as a cousin of Gilbert, Duke of Lorraine, and uncle of Baldrick I, Bishop of Liège.

 Family

 Ricfried married Herensinda, from an unknown family.
-They had five children:

-Count Nevelung (died before 943).
-Jongbloed (2016) suggests he was part of the Regnarid rebellion which ended with the Battle of Andernach.
+Four sons are known from the monument, and a daughter has been proposed: